Information for Students

 For pupils in the ‘third key phase’ (year 12 to 13), particularly those that have not yet decided on their next steps, there are two more provider encounters available during this period, which are optional for pupils to attend

-For further information, please read our Careers Student Entitlement Statements.
+For further information, please read our Careers Student Entitlement Statements (October 2023).

 Monitoring, Evaluation and Review